-Nancy Fitzgerald brings more than 20 years of experience in pharmaceutical, biologics and medical device research across all phases of development (Phase I-IV).
+Nancy Fitzgerald brings more than 21 years of experience in pharmaceutical, biologics and medical device research across all phases of development (Phase I-IV).
 Nancy has extensive experience in regulatory affairs including interactions with regulatory authorities, study development, clinical operations, data management, statistical analysis, quality and auditing across a broad range of therapeutic areas.
-She has served in executive management positions where she has managed more than 35 programs resulting in US Food and Drug Administration (FDA) approval.Message Presenter
+She has served in executive management positions where she has managed programs resulting in 41 NDA, ANDA, PMA and 510k approvals.Message Presenter

 Who Should Attend?